-I used to use Twitter a lot in the early days, but now it’s just for the occasional support question and infrequent rant.
-I also realized it wasn’t the best use of my time and people sound sad.
+I used to use Twitter a lot in the early days, but now it’s just for the occasional support question or time-sensitive query.
+I also realized social media wasn’t the best use of my time.
 I may return.
 But I did add back in the social share icons to articles.
 I do appreciate the people that share my content.

 As always, thanks for your time and reading.